Context

 Improving access to community resources through thoughtful information structure

-Eindra and I contributed to a focused redesign effort for a portion of the Age-Friendly Greater Pittsburgh website aimed at improving how users navigate, discover, and access community resources after completion of their Picture This Campaign.
+We contributed to a focused redesign effort for a portion of the Age-Friendly Greater Pittsburgh website aimed at improving how users navigate, discover, and access community resources after completion of their Picture This Campaign.

-We had to integrate materials from the campaign, including voice recordings and participant testimonies, into the existing website in a way that felt organized, accessible, and easy to explore.
 We had to rethink how content was structured while leveraging existing page templates and modules to minimize development impact.

 Early brand identity exploration and ideation for an emerging initiative

-Eindra and I worked on defining the foundational content system for how a cancer navigation nonprofit initiative in Pittsburgh would communicate its mission and services.
+We worked on defining the foundational content system for how a cancer navigation nonprofit initiative in Pittsburgh would communicate its mission and services.

-We organized the material into categories like mission, values, strategies, and outcomes, and used that to define a consistent way the organization should talk about its work.
+We organized a large set of materials, such as grant proposals, research documents, flyers, and early messaging drafts, into categories like mission, values, strategies, and outcomes, and used that to define a consistent way the organization should talk about its work.